-Besides this polarization, the reports arrive from many places and in various formats: weblogs with a personal stamp and slanted information, belonging to citizens of the invader and invaded countries, which report the facts from the perspective that is more convenient for them; feature films, documentaries and cable TV programs that try to narrate the facts differently from what we receive from the official media; other printed media, including books, that reveal stories not mentioned by the major newspapers; texts many times found in the so-called top-level press that in extreme situations makes space available for various forms of description of the daily routine.
-Therefore, this pulverized and polarized discourse, by making explicit the will to truth as a trademark of the mediatic discourse, leads us to question truth itself, making us doubt the legitimacy of the places and the discoursing subject which obtrude in the media discourses.
-Besides, it is from this perspective that we made the question of differences in such narratives problematic.
+Besides this polarization, the reports arrive from many places and in various formats: news blogs with a personal stamp and slanted information, belonging to citizens of the invader and invaded countries, which report the facts from the perspective that is more convenient for them; feature films, documentaries and cable TV programs that try to narrate the facts differently from what we receive from the official media; other printed media, including books, that reveal stories not mentioned by the major newspapers; texts many times found in the so-called top-level press that in extreme situations makes space available for various forms of description of the daily routine.
+Therefore, this pulverized and polarized discourse, by making explicit the will to truth as a trademark of media discourse, leads us to question truth itself, making us doubt the legitimacy of the and the discoursing places and subjects which obtrude in the media discourses.
+Furthermore, it is from this perspective that we raise the issue of differences in such narratives.

-While discussing "the challenge of reaching out towards the other" in the documentaries' narratives, Guimarães & Lima (2007:154) suggest that one of the fundamental actions to be comprehended refers to the necessity of abandoning the I as a means for understanding the Other.
-It is necessary to "decentralize it radically, concede to the Other the priority so far conceded to the I".
-From this viewpoint, MV Bill, by presenting himself as a legitimate speaker of the favela and letting us know it through a narrative structure that reflects his view, provides a revealing gesture: what is presented there is the will to truth of his discourse, which makes any encounter with the other unfeasible in the representation context.
+When discussing "the challenge of going towards the other" on the writing of the documentaries, Guimarães e Lima (2007: 154) suggest that one of the foremost gestures to understanding regards the need to "abandon the I as a way to know the Other".
+It is necessary to "decentralize it radically, to accord the Other the priority so far granted to the I".
+From this viewpoint, MV Bill, by presenting himself as a legitimate speaker of the slum and letting us know it through a narrative structure that reflects his view, provides a revealing gesture: what is presented there is the will to truth of his discourse, which makes any encounter with the other unfeasible in the representation context.

-In the specific case of this narrative, the discourse in the first person does not reveal a problem merely because it is based on a first-person perspective, but also because other discourses are linked to it, trying to explain, in a shallow encyclopedic tone, what the drug business is - analyzing entries and notes, for example, as to what is meant by a fogueteiro17 and crack cocaine - giving indicative information that is in turn associated with images that tell us how to see the characters.
+In the specific case of this narrative, the discourse in the first person does not reveal a problem merely because it is based on a first-person perspective, but also because other discourses are linked to it, trying to explain, in a shallow encyclopedic tone, what the drug business is - analyzing entries and notes, for example, as to what is meant by a "fogueteiro" and what crack cocaine really is, - giving indicative information that is in turn associated with images that tell us how to see the characters.
 In addition, through the camera of Falcão..., the children involved in the illegal drug business are shown either from above or from below.
 The camera is rarely placed on the same level as the children, unless it aims at showing their blindfolded eyes and blurred faces.
-In this manner, the perspective appears to be merely "content-based18", as if the accounts we hear and the scenes we see do not belong to the film script; they were framed there and they describe but do not define the events.
+In this manner, the perspective appears to be merely "content-based", as if the accounts we hear and the scenes we see do not belong to the film script; they were framed there and they describe but do not define the events.